LiliaFramework/Lilia/documentation/docs/libraries/lia.vendor.md

 ## Overview

-The vendor library (`lia.vendor`) provides a comprehensive system for managing vendors, trading, and item commerce in the Lilia framework.
-It includes vendor presets, rarities, editor functions, and database operations for vendor management.
+The vendor library (`lia.vendor`) provides a comprehensive system for managing vendors, trading, and item commerce in the Lilia framework, serving as the core economic system for player-to-player and player-to-NPC trading interactions.
+This library handles sophisticated vendor management with support for multiple vendor types, dynamic pricing systems, and complex trading mechanics that create realistic and engaging economic gameplay.
+The system features advanced vendor presets with support for pre-configured vendor setups, template systems, and bulk vendor management tools that enable server administrators to quickly establish diverse trading networks.
+It includes comprehensive rarity systems with support for item classification, visual indicators, and rarity-based pricing that add depth and value to the item economy.
+The library provides robust editor functions with support for real-time vendor configuration, item management interfaces, and administrative tools for maintaining balanced and fair trading systems.
+Additional features include database integration for persistent vendor data, performance optimization for high-traffic trading scenarios, and integration with the framework's permission and economy systems for creating controlled and regulated trading environments that enhance roleplay and provide meaningful economic progression for players.

 ---